DUE-Info-AG-APP/DuckTalk/README.md

 #### Get messages
-relating to specified sender and recipient where authorization has to be provided with either the senders or the recipients credentials
+related to specified sender and recipient where authorization has to be provided with either the senders or the recipients credentials
 ```